-Last week, we celebrated Infection Preventionists, the multi-faceted professionals who keep us safe from hospital-acquired infections.
+This week is International Infection Prevention Week (#IIPW) where we celebrate Infection Preventionists, the multi-faceted professionals who keep us safe from hospital-acquired infections.
 This week, we will explore the various pathways individuals can take to become one of these vital healthcare workers, including degrees and certifications.

-According to a recent study, today's Infection Preventionist (IP) may arrive on the job from a variety of educational backgrounds.
-Most IPs will still come from a nursing background (82%), but almost 10% trained to be laboratory scientists, while 3% pursued a public health degree.
+Today's Infection Preventionist (IP) may arrive on the job from a variety of educational backgrounds.
+In a 2015 survey, most IPs came from a nursing background (82%), but almost 10% trained to be laboratory scientists, while 4% pursued a public health degree.
+In a smaller but more recent 2019 survey , a decreasing majority of IPs still come from a nursing background (65.4%), but public health backgrounds grew (11.7%) followed by laboratory scientists (4.9%).
 This shift could be a reflection of the changing demands on the IP workload, with emphasis on laboratory expertise and regulatory compliance becoming more important to employers.
 The end results is a workforce that is steadily becoming more diverse.

 A result of this diversification is a shift in degrees held by IP professionals.
 Those with a nursing background tend to have a Bachelor's degree or less (such as an Associates Degree in Nursing) but many more years experience, while IPs coming from public health tend to have advanced degrees but fewer years of experience.
 This mixture seems to describe a field where significant experience is valued alongside advanced degrees, with each playing a role in meeting the needs of the healthcare facility.